 To export and share your Interactive Path Flows results, read our article on exporting your results to Excel.
-Like other task results, Interactive Path Flows results in Excel will show session details, metrics, notes, and clips from your selected studies.
+As with those of other tasks, the results of Interactive Path Flows, after being exported to Excel, will show session details, metrics, notes, and clips from your selected studies.

 Sentiment Path and Intent Path

-If available on your account, sentiment path and intent path can be turned on to display visual patterns of sentiment and behavior, respectively, for individuals who completed the task overlaid on the IPF.
+If available on your account, the sentiment path and intent path features can be turned on to display visual patterns, laid on top of the IPF, related to the sentiment and behavior, respectively, of those individuals who completed the task.